Top 5 SAP Security Risks & How to Mitigate Them

 How to Improve SAP Patch Compliance:

-• Establish a clear and properly communicated patch management process, so critical patches do not come as a surprise to BASIS administrators.
+- Establish a clear process: Ensure your patch management process is properly communicated so critical patches do not come as a surprise to BASIS administrators.

-• Stay informed about the latest SAP security notes and prioritize their implementation based on criticality.
-Keep an eye on out of band security patches.
+- Prioritize critically: Stay informed about the latest SAP security notes and prioritize their implementation based on CVSS scores.
+Keep an eye out for out-of-band security patches.

-• Regularly audit your systems to identify missing patches and test the established patch management process.
+- Audit regularly: Regularly audit your systems to identify missing patches and test your established patch management process.

-• Consider automated vulnerability management solutions to streamline the process.
+- Automate the process: Consider automated vulnerability management solutions like Onapsis Assess to streamline the discovery and prioritization process.

 2. The Danger of Default Credentials: A Hacker’s Best Friend

 Many SAP components and even custom applications come with default usernames and passwords.
 While intended for initial setup, these credentials, if left unchanged, are widely known and can be easily exploited by malicious actors.
-Standard users affect SAP Applications running on top of the SAP Netweaver Application Server ABAP as well as Java.
+Standard users affect SAP Applications running on top of both the SAP NetWeaver Application Server ABAP and Java.

 Default credentials provide a straightforward entry point for unauthorized access, allowing attackers to gain control over critical system functions and sensitive data.
 Some emergency access mechanisms in SAP can involve known usernames and passwords.